CuteMarkets Docs

 4. Set entry_ts to the next bar open or the next quote that passes the execution policy.

 This rule is not cosmetic.
 Same-bar entry is one of the easiest ways to overstate a momentum strategy.
+If a framework intentionally supports standing orders, that state should be explicit before the bar completes.

 Engine boundaries